abbreviatedman/dangerroom/README.md

 When the user _does_ want more information than the input/output from their commands, they can look to the right, where they can see directory and version control information.

-Extra info is always easily obtainable through explicit commands, such as the current time (using `date`, for example), or the full path to the working directory (with `pwd`).
-Since this information is easily obtainable and rarely used, having it in the user's view would provide visual "noise", making the relevant information harder to find, no matter how used to skimming it the user becomes.
-At the same time, a bare-minimal theme often fails to provide enough information, making a command-line user have to ask for further information.
+Extra info beyond that is always easily obtainable through explicit commands.
+The user can obtain the current time using the `date` command, for example, or the full path to the working directory using `pwd`.
+Since this information is easily obtainable and rarely used, having it in the user's view provides visual "noise", making the relevant information harder to find, no matter how used to skimming it the user becomes.

+On the other side of the spectrum, a bare-minimal theme often fails to provide enough information, making a command-line user have to ask for further information.

 This theme strikes a balance between the bare minimum some themes provide and the overwhelming data/noise that many others foist upon their users.

+Here are the decisions that strike that balance:

-- Rather than _just_ displaying the current directory, which is often insufficient given how many similarly-named directories a user often has, or the full path, which is easily obtained but usually unnecessary, this theme provides the current directory _and_ the parent directory.
+- Rather than give the user the full path, which is easily obtained but usually unnecessary, or just displaying the current directory, which is often insufficient given how many similarly-named directories a user often has, this theme provides the current directory _and_ the parent directory.
-- Similarly, for Git repos, this theme prints out the current branch and the working tree status ("clean" or "dirty"), obviating the need for most `git status` checks, without drowning the user in the many columns of data a deeper status report on their repository would need.
+- Similarly, for Git repos, this theme prints out the current branch and the working tree status ("clean" or "dirty"), obviating the need for most `git status` checks without drowning the user in the many columns of data a deeper status report on their repository would provide.

 ![Demonstration that directory and version control changes don't affect the ease of parsing.](./assets/feature-walkthrough-screenshot-2.png "Marvel would love this theme as much as the X-Men would, and neither party would ever consider suing me.
 Right?")